Social Security Benefits

 Social Security Retirement Benefits

-Workers who have worked in “covered employment” for a sufficient number of years are eligible for retirement benefits when they retire at age 62.
+Workers who have worked in “covered employment” for a sufficient number of years are eligible for retirement benefits when they retire at age 62, but doing so may result in a reduction of as much as 30 percent.
+It is important to note that although an individual may retire at 62, it is not considered the full retirement age.
+Your Medicare benefits will not begin until age 65.
+You will need to seek other medical coverage.
 This usually means you must have worked a total of at least ten years of work at a nongovernmental job.

 The Social Security Administration (SSA) keeps a database of your earnings record and work credits, tracking both through your Social Security number.
 You can see this information on your Social Security Statement, which is available to everyone age 25 and over.
 The Social Security Statement also gives you an estimate of the benefits you’ll receive at retirement age, which can play an important role in your financial planning.